weavedb/weavedb/docs/docs/quick-start.md

 ```

 The WeaveDB SDK keeps a virtual state locally and immediately returns a result (dryWrite) without sending the transaction first, which takes only around 10ms.
-If you need to get the actuall transaction, you can use `getResult`, which takes around 3-4 seconds.
+If you need to get the actual transaction result, you can use `getResult`, which takes around 3-4 seconds.

 You can also pack any number of dryRead queries with `onDryWrite.read` to immediately execute on the result of the dryWrite.